Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 1. Define the Conversion Goal of Your Landing Page

-The initial and most important aspect of constructing your A/B testing landing page framework is having a well-defined conversion goal for your landing page.
+The initial and most important aspect of constructing your landing page A/B testing framework is having a well-defined conversion goal for your landing page.
 In other words, you need to know what you want to achieve before you get started.

 This is because you need a clear idea of how to design and optimize your landing page based on the goals that you have set out.